 COAST OF LABRADOR-CAPE ST. LEWIS TO GRAND POINT, INCLUDING THE STRAIT OF BELLE-ISLE.

-VARIATION 40° to 361/2° West in 1860.
+Variation 40° to $36\frac{1}{2}$ ° West in 1860.

 The COAST of LABRADOR from Cape St. Lewis (in lat.
-52° 211/ N. long.
-55° $38\frac{1}{2}'$ W.) to York point, a distance of nearly 30 miles in a south-west direction, is composed of bare granitic hills, which, excepting in the vicinity of Chateau bay, do not exceed the height of 700 feet above the level of the sea; but appear much higher because they usually rise abruptly from that level.
+52° 211⁄2' N., long.
+55° 381⁄2' W.) to York point, a distance of nearly 30 miles in a south-west direction, is composed of bare granitic hills, which, excepting in the vicinity of Chateau bay, do not exceed the height of 700 feet above the level of the sea; but appear much higher because they usually rise abruptly from that level.
 Several of the bays and inlets are large, with bold shores and very deep water.
-Neither the islands nor the dangers of this coast are so numerous as to render the navigation intricate or difficult; so that if it were not for the frequent fogs, the heavy easterly swell rolled in from the Atlantic, and the icebergs, which are almost always drifting along it with the current from the northward, it might be considered a safe coast for vessels.

-FISHERIES.-There are no permanent inhabitants, but the cod fishery is carried on extensively by the people of Newfoundland, who bring their families for the season, and have huts and stages at almost every bay, cove, and harbour.
-The principal fishing stations are at Battle and St. The fishery is carried on in small brigs and schooners.
-Charles harbours. generally of from 30 to 100 tons, and in boats.
+Neither the islands nor the dangers of this coast are so numerous as to render the navigation intricate or difficult; so that if it were not for the frequent fogs, the heavy casterly swell rolled in from the Atlantic, and the icebergs, which are almost always drifting along it with the current from the northward, it might be considered a safe coast for vessels.\ risheries.-There are no permanent inhabitants, but the cod fishery is carried on extensively by the people of Newfoundland, who bring their families for the season, and have huts and stages at almost every bay, cove, and harbour.
+The principal fishing stations are at Battle and St. Charles harbours.
+The fishery is carried on in small brigs and schooners, generally of from 30 to 100 tons, and in boats.
 The vessels return to Newfoundland, and only a very few persons are left, who winter up the bays of the main to hunt for furs, and to be ready for the seal fishery at the breaking up of the ice in spring.
 The boats are hauled up on the rocks, or taken into coves of the main, where they are covered over with spruce branches, and are thus secured from the ice.

 The CLIMATE on this coast is extremely severe, the mean temperature of the year being certainly below the freezing point.
 On the Gulnares' arrival at Chateau bay on the 25th of July, the earliest plants were found just springing up, and the grass only just beginning to give a shade of green in the sheltered spots between the hills.
 The temperature of the sea outside the bay was at 32°, and the air at 43° of Fahrenheit, in the warmest period of the day.
-The fishermen, however.
+The fishermen, however, reported that it is much more cold about Chateau bay, and the north side of the Atlantic entrance of the Strait of Belle-isle, than it is farther to the northward, and also that fogs are of more frequent occurrence.
+Our own experience, as far as it goes, confirms the truth of this statement.
+They say that we must go three or four degrees farther north, to find it equally as cold as it is there.
+It would seem that this low temperature is common to the entrance of narrow straits, for we not only found the surface of the sea colder there than elsewhere in the neighbourhood, but also at Mingan, Point de Monts, and Bic; and the low temperature of the air obviously depended upon that of the sea; for when we proceeded only a very few miles up the bays, the increase of temperature was felt immediately.

-^{} See Chart :- Gulf of St. Lawrence, Sheet 1, No. 1,430; scale, m = 0.25 of an inch, corrected to 1860.
+\ See Chart:-Gulf of St. Lawrence, Sheet 1, No. 1,430; scale, m = 0.25 of an inch, corrected to 1860.